 When is State Opening?

 State Opening happens on the first day of a new parliamentary session or shortly after a general election.
-The State Opening of Parliament for the 2017-19 session took place on Wednesday 21 June 2017.
+The last State Opening of Parliament took place on 19 December 2019.

 What happens during State Opening